-Against this background, in this paper we propose a novel method to address the DC-OTS by exploiting known solutions to \emph{past} instances of the problem in two distinct, but potentially synergistic ways.
+Against this background, in this paper, we propose a novel method to address the DC-OTS by exploiting known solutions to \emph{past} instances of the problem.
+Indeed, according to \cite{bengio2021machine, parmentier2022learning}, our approach aligns with machine learning strategies that extract valuable insights from prior solutions of an optimization problem, subsequently applying this knowledge to address new, unseen instances.
+Specifically, our approach leverages information from previous instances in two distinct yet potentially synergistic ways.
 First, from these past solutions, we infer those switchable lines that are most likely to be operational (resp. inoperative) in the current instance of the problem (the one we want to solve).
 Mathematically, this translates into fixing a few binaries to one (resp. zero), an apparently small action that brings, however, substantial benefits in terms of computational speed.
 Second, beyond the speed-up that one can expect from simply reducing the number of binaries in a MILP, this strategy also allows us to leverage the shortest-path-based argument invoked in \cite{fattahi2019bound} to further tighten the big-Ms in the problem formulation, with the consequent extra computational gain.

-Alternatively, we additionally explore the possibility of directly \emph{inferring} the big-Ms from the past solutions to the problem instead of resorting to the shortest-path calculation.
+Alternatively, we also investigate the potential of directly \emph{inferring} the big-M values from past solutions to the problem, eliminating the need for the shortest-path calculation.